tomiok/clipper/README.md

 ```

 ### Web
 Check the function `ExposeMetrics()` and get all the metrics info.
 You must provide a valid command name.
+In the
+URL like:
+`localhost:8080/metrics?c=my_command`

 ---
 ### Tests